-- Applications should be made to AROps@caa.co.uk in respect of a RA(T) for all events at least 90 days prior to the event20. - 3.3 RA(T)s may be available for any Flying Display sited at natural choke points, in otherwise unprotected airspace such as coastal events or where the size and nature of the event warrant the setting up of a RA(T).
-EOs should contact AROps@caa.co.uk for guidance.
+- 3.2 Applications should be made to AROps@caa.co.uk in respect of a RA(T) for all events at least 90 days prior to the event22. - 3.3 RA(T)s may be available for any Flying Display sited at natural choke points, in otherwise unprotected airspace such as coastal events or where the size and nature of the event warrant the setting up of a RA(T).
+EOs should contact AROps@caa.co.uk for guidance. - 3.4 To better inform the decision making process in the grant of a RA(T), supporting information, in the form of a synopsis of the event with a rundown of participants, should be provided with applications.